kjes4pres/Project_1_FYSSTK/README.md

 The repository is organizewd as followed:
 * `Code/functions.py` contains functions and modules used across the project.
 * `Code/a_and_b.ipynb` makes use of the functions in `/Code/functions.py` and produces results for task a and b of the project.
 OLS and Ridge regression are analyzed in terms of MSE and R^2 scores.
 The dependence on model complexity/polynomial degree, numberof samples, and regularization parameter are assessed.
 * `Code/c_and_d.ipynb` makes use of the functions in `/Code/functions.py` and produces results for task c and d of the project.
-OLS and Ridge regression are analyzed comparing analytical and gradient decent methods.
-Gradient decent methods with adaptive learning rate is also introduced and used to investigate the preformance of each method.
+OLS and Ridge regression are analyzed comparing analytical and gradient descent methods.
+Gradient descent methods with adaptive learning rate is also introduced and used to investigate the preformance of each method.
-* `Code/c_and_d_and_e.ipynb`
+* `Code/c_and_d_and_e.ipynb` produces some results for task c, d, and e, including Lasso.
-* `Code/f.ipynb`
+* `Code/f.ipynb` makes use of functions in `Code/functions.py` and produces results for task f in the project.
+Stochastic gradient descent with optimization methods.
 * `Code/g_and_h.ipynb`